This post may contain affiliate links. Please read our disclosure.

 Carbohydrates (carbs)

-Carbohydrates have the greatest impact on your blood sugar, which is why many people with diabetes can benefit from following a low- to medium-carb diet (or even a ketogenic diet).
+Carbohydrates have the greatest impact on your blood sugar, which is why many people with diabetes can benefit from following a lower-carb diet.
 The fewer carbs you eat, the less insulin you need to take, which makes diabetes management easier.

 However, you don’t have to follow a low-carb diet if it doesn’t work for you — physically or mentally.